 Universidad Rey Juan Carlos:

 Telephone: 914 88 78 00

 By subway: Argüelles (lines 3, 4 and 6) and Ventura Rodríguez (line 3) stations

 CTT will provide translation services from English to Spanish for anyone who needs it.

 The cost of the 2018 program depends on when you register and for how many weeks.
+We are also, for the first time, providing discounts for teachers who teach at TBL Certified schools!
 The full cost of each week is 650€.
 If you select both weeks when you register you will receive a discount.
-Also, as usual, if you register before May 1, 2018 you receive a discount as well.
+If you register before May 1, 2018 you receive a discount.
+In addition, if you are a teacher at a TBL certified school you get a discount.
 Lunches and beverage breaks for each day of the program are included in this price, as well as books and materials.
 Please follow the directions below if you fall into one of these groups, discount packages cannot be combined.

-We take all major credit cards, debit cards, or you can pay with your bank account.
-The system we use to do this is called PayPal and it is very easy to use.
-For more information about PayPal please follow this link: https://www.paypal.com/us/webapps/mpp/camp/choose-how-you-pay.
-If you have any questions please contact Noemi Rosado at email@example.com
+We accept all major credit and debit cards, or you can pay with your bank account.
+The system we use to do this is PayPal and it is very easy to use.
+For more information about PayPal, follow this link: https://www.paypal.com/us/webapps/mpp/camp/choose-how-you-pay.
+If you have any questions, you can contact Noemi Rosado at email@example.com

 Area of three buildings with gardens all enclosed within a beautiful residential area: Colonia del Viso

 Bookings are closed for this event.